moderndatacompany/dataos.info/docs/resources/stacks/flare/case_scenario/partition_evolution.md

 # Partition Evolution

-This article describes a use case of partition evolution for Iceberg and shows how seamless it is to query the data stored with multiple partition layouts.
+The following document explains about a feature in Iceberg called partition evolution and explains how it allows you to change the way your data is organized (partitioned) without causing issues when you run queries on that data.

 You can update the Iceberg table partitioning in an existing table because queries do not refer to partition values directly.